Natanel777/AndroidApp/README.md

 ![App Screenshot](screenShots/rickandmortyinfo.jpg) <!-- Replace with an actual screenshot of your app -->

-Rick and Morty Project is an Android app that shows you lists of seasons, every season contains the character belongs them and in every character you have details about them (the information shows up helps to rick and morty database api).
+Rick and Morty Project is an Android app that shows you lists of seasons, every season contains the character belongs them and in every character you have details about them (the information shows up based on rick and morty database api).

 ## Features